The Poisson transport map: Introduction

 \begin{theorem} { \cite[Theorem 1.1]{MR1800540}.} Let $\pos_{\TT}$ be the Poisson measure over $\N$ with intensity $\TT$.
 Then, for any positive $g\in L^2(\N,\pos_{\TT})$,

 where $\Psi(u,v):=(u+v)\log(u+v)-u\log u-(\log u+1)v$. \end{theorem} In the continuous setting, as a consequence of the existence of 1-Lipschitz transport maps, measures which are more log-concave than Gaussians satisfy logarithmic Sobolev inequalities.
-Thus, in the discrete setting, we can expect ultra-log-concave measures to satisfy \eqref{eq:Wu_intro}.
-Indeed, Johnson showed the following: \begin{theorem}{\cite[Theorem 1.3 and Lemma 5.1]{MR3729642}.} Let $\prob$ be an ultra-log-concave probability measure over $\N$.
-Then, for any positive $g\in L^2(\N,\prob)$,
+Thus, in the discrete setting we can expect ultra-log-concave measures to satisfy modified logarithmic Sobolev inequalities.
+Indeed, such inequalities for ultra-log-concave measures were obtained by Caputo, Dai Pra, and Posta \cite[Theorem 3.1]{caputo2009convex}, but the stronger Wu-type modified logarithmic Sobolev inequality for ultra-log-concave measures was only obtained later by Johnson in \cite{MR3729642}.